 An afternoon of events to explore the ways in which theatre can engage and improve good health, with two seminars offering an insight into the ways theatre can change the experience of patients in hospitals; and bringing together theatre and performance makers and participants to examine challenges and best practice when working in community settings around issues of mental health and recovery.

 Be pulled below the streets of Camden into an underworld of burlesque, blood and bionic bodies; where structures are shattered and a rebellion of dance, sculpture, movement, media and performance rises above.
 This three-day live art spectacular focuses on providing a platform for emerging artists and creating discussion around the topic of identity, rebirth and skin.

 Central's Research Fellow Dani Ploeger will present a new digital artwork, TRASH HEAVEN, during the Venice Architecture Biennale.

-Our BA (Hons) Acting students perform at a showcase for industry and associated professionals only.
+Our MA Acting for Screen students perform at a showcase for industry and associated professionals only.